Bobby Cummines

-Robert Cummines OBE, FRSA (born 23 November 1951) is an English former gang leader, protection racketeer, armed robber, and criminal enforcer who was chief executive of Unlock, The National Association of Reformed Offenders from April 1999 until March 2012.
+Robert Cummines OBE, FRSA (born 23 November 1951) is an English former business crime leader, protection racketeer, armed robber, and criminal enforcer who was chief executive of Unlock, The National Association of Reformed Offenders from April 1999 until March 2012.
 Despite being described as a gangster in media, Cummines has refused the label, saying he never considered himself one, instead stating he was a "businessman whose business was crime."

 Early life

 Robert Cummines was born in Islington, London, the youngest of eight children.
 His father was a builder.

-He described the moment he decided to get into crime, saying two of his friends were walking with him at a park when one accidentally set off a starting pistol.
-Two police officers allegedly mistreated the two during interrogations, which led Cummines to speak up, saying that as the two involved were minors, an adult had to be present during questioning.
+He described the moment he decided to get into crime, saying as he was walking through Finsbury Park, he noticed two individuals he had previous encounters with and two police officers allegedly mistreated the two during interrogations, which led Cummines to speak up, saying that as the two involved were minors, an adult had to be present during questioning.
 According to Cummines, the two officers then left for a short period and returned with a straight razor which they threw on the ground in front of him, and said that they would arrest him as well for possession of the blade.
 He was told that if he pleaded guilty to the possession charge, he would only have to pay a 10 shilling fine, whereas if he chose to proceed to a trial, he would likely be convicted and sentenced to time in a borstal.
 He pleaded guilty and paid the fine.
 Upon returning to his place of work (a shipping office), where they had read about the guilty plea in the newspaper, he was fired.
 Cummines said that with a criminal record, it was incredibly difficult to find another job, and so thought "if you're gonna make me a bad guy, I'll show you how bad I can be."